onlabsorg/olojs/docs/api/store.md

 evaluate = doc.parse();
 {data, text} = await evaluate(context);
 ```
-- `source` is a string containing the source of the olojs document to be
-  evaluated
 - `evaluate` is an asynchronous function that evaluates the document and
   returns its namespace and its rendered text
+- `context` is a valid document context created either with
+  `doc.createContext` or with `document.createContext`.
 - `data` is an object containing all the names defined by the inline
   expressions of the document (the document namespace).
 - `text` is a string obtained by replacing every inline expression with its